maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 Love interests can't be with zero sex appeal.
 Subtle makeovers or changes in perspective should highlight new sources of it, not leave it unchanged.
 Attractive enough to not just be "safe," otherwise we'd be in reality and not reading a story.

-**Tip:** Don't stray to far from writing who you know.
+**Tip:** Don't stray too far from writing who you know.
 Avoid these character cliches:

 * A gay best friend for stereotypical comic relief and thinking that just them being "gay" makes them witty and entertaining.
 * An ethnic character whose only there to give other characters a chance to share progressive/liberal views on race.
 Ironic since treating an ethnic character like this is pretty racist.